Brian Griffin: Writing career

 Brian is an aspiring but struggling writer—this is said to be a reference to Snoopy from Peanuts, and reflective of a younger MacFarlane.
 Brian is unemployed, but he is often seen writing various novels, screenplays, or essays.
 His difficult writing career and apparent lack of talent is used as a recurring joke throughout the series.
 In the episode "Play it Again, Brian", Brian wins an award for an essay he wrote, though he later admits that he plagiarized the piece.

 In the episode "Movin' Out (Brian's Song)", Brian starts writing his book Faster Than the Speed of Love, which is revealed to be a rip-off of the Iron Eagle films, specifically Aces: Iron Eagle III.

-In the episode "420", Brian finally publishes Faster Than the Speed of Love, and the novel is shipped, but it is critically panned and does not sell a single copy.
+In the episode "420", Brian finally publishes Faster Than the Speed of Love with Carter Pewterschmidt's help and the novel is shipped, but it is critically panned and does not sell a single copy.

 In the episode "Dog Gone", he receives an invitation from the Rhode Island Society for Special Literary Excellence to an award ceremony celebrating his novel.
 Brian, convinced that he is a great writer, attempts to gain the family's interest in this piece of news but fails to do so.
 Once he arrives at the "award ceremony", however, he discovers that he has misunderstood the meaning of the word "special".

 In the episode "Brian Griffin's House of Payne", he writes a television script entitled "What I Learned on Jefferson Street", and it is shown to CBS who picks it up after reading it.
-Although the script is good, the finished product is not, as James Woods intervenes and turns Brian's script into a farcical comedy piece revolving around Woods going back to college, where he is roommates with a monkey named Mr. Nubbins.
+Although the script is good, the finished product is not as James Woods is selected to be the lead instead of Elijah Wood and CBS turns Brian's dramatized script into a farcical comedy piece revolving around Woods going back to college where he is roommates with a monkey named Mr. Nubbins.

 In the episode "Brian Writes a Bestseller", Brian writes a bestselling self-help book, Wish It, Want It, Do It, which he writes in a few hours and consists mostly of blank pages.
 The book is an immediate success, but Brian lets the fame go to his head.
-He eventually causes the downfall of his book's popularity, and things go back to normal.
+He eventually causes the downfall of his book's popularity when interviewed on Real Time with Bill Maher and things go back to normal.
 Brian mentions it again in "Yug Ylimaf" in order to get a girl.

 Brian's latest literary attempt came in the episode "Brian's Play", where he writes a play titled A Passing Fancy.
 The play becomes very popular in Quahog; however, Brian is upset when he realizes that Stewie writes a play that is better than his.
 Stewie's play is eventually shown on Broadway.
 Brian becomes depressed, as he wants to be a good writer for the few remaining years he has, and doesn't want to be overshadowed by Stewie, who has his whole life ahead of him.